Here are some goods in the crosshairs of Trump's tariffs on Mexico, Canada and China

 Expensive avocados, just in time for the Super Bowl

-For American consumers still exasperated by high grocery prices, a trade war with Canada and Mexico could be painful.
+For American consumers still exasperated by high grocery prices, a trade war with Canada, Mexico and China could be painful.
 In 2023, the U.S. bought more than $45 billion in agricultural products from Mexico –including 63% of imported vegetables and 47% of fruits and nuts.
 Farm imports from Canada came to $40 billion.
 A 25% tariff could push prices up.

 “Grocery stores operate on really tiny margins,’’ Lincicome said.
 “They can’t eat the tariffs … especially when you talk about things like avocados that basically all of them – 90% — come from Mexico.
 You’re talking about guacamole tariffs right before the Super Bowl.’’